eriksquires/DuckDB-With-R/README.md

 The one major annoyance of DuckDB is that it only allows a single read/write connection, however it allows any number of simultaneous read only connections.
-This is not a problemm for simple scripts that open one connection at the top, reuse it throughout and then close before quitting.
+This is not a problem for simple scripts that open one connection at the top, reuse it throughout and then close before quitting.
 Unfortunately this leads us to a problem with attempting to write modular, reusable function libraries.
 We are left having to create some mechanism to test whether the connection has been opened or not in